From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Input Ports

-- Input ports on a projector are the physical connections that allow you to connect different devices, such as a laptop, gaming console, or Blu-ray player.
-The most common input ports on a projector are HDMI, VGA, and USB, but other types of ports may also be available, like component and composite video.
-The more input ports a projector has, the more devices you can connect to it simultaneously, making it more versatile and convenient to use.
+- Input ports on a TV, AV receiver or projector are the physical connections that allow you to connect different devices, such as a laptop, gaming console, or Blu-ray player.
+The most common input ports are HDMI, optical audio, VGA, and USB.
+However, other types of ports may also be available, like component and composite video.
+The more input ports a device has, the more devices you can connect to it simultaneously, making it more versatile and convenient to use.

 J